 Modern Warfare Mod Version 4.2 is now released, codenamed "Rawhide".

 With inclusion of the artillery role into the networked gameplay system, we have now finally completed the last remaining puzzle in World in Conflict for portrayal of modern firearms.

 NOTE: This mod requires your World in Conflict to be patched to version 184.108.40.206. or it will not work.
 To patch your game, simply start the game, sign into multiplayer, and it will detect that your game is outdated and patch it.

 Choose which type of install you would like to do.
 Please note that the installer is only compatible with Windows Vista, Windows 7 and Windows 8.
 Not Windows XP.

 This is a full version of the mod.
-Even if you don't have the mod at all this will install it as 4.0.
-If you do have a previous version, it will update you to 4.0.
+Even if you don't have the mod at all this will install it as the current version.
+If you do have a previous version, it will update you to the current version.

 Due to the increasing complexity in the simulation of missiles, aircraft, artillery, and more- Modern Warfare Mod 4 requires a higher-end system than specified on the original World in Conflict system requirements.

 At minimum, your system (including video card) must maintain 27 frames per second or higher, and 40fps or higher is recommended for a good gameplay experience.
 Below 27 fps, numerous homing projectiles may miss their targets or fail to perform altogether.
 Try lowering your graphics settings if you cannot achieve enough frame rate.

 World in Conflict and MW Mod both support multi-threading.